crashoverride777/swifty-ads/README.md

 - Step 1: Copy the Ads.swift file into your project

-- Step 2: Copy the google framework folder found in the sample project into your own project or download the latest version from googles website (https://developers.google.com/admob/ios/download)
+- Step 2: Copy the google framework folder found in the sample project into your own projects folder on your computer.
+You can also download the latest version from googles website (https://developers.google.com/admob/ios/download)

 - Step 3: Add the Google framework to your project.
 Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button and search your computer for the folder you copied at Step 2 containing the googleframework file.
 Once you done that search for googleframework and add it, your linkedBinaries should now say 1.